 Hello, aspiring Ethical Hackers.
-This blogpost is about SQL injection for beginners.
+In this blogpost, you will learn about SQL injection.
 This vulnerability can result in unauthorized access to sensitive data, modification or deletion of data, and even complete control over the web application and underlying server.
+(Where is this data stored?
+In a database.
+Read what is a database).
+In this article, you will learn what SQL injection is, how it works, types of attacks, how to prevent and detect this vulnerability.

 What is SQL Injection?